 The Five Big Line Items You Need in Your Lease Accounting Budget

 A key factor in the success of your lease accounting initiative will be properly budgeting for the incremental resources and costs needed to successfully complete the project.
 Most companies will need to purchase a specialized lease accounting software application.
-And they will need to get help from outside consultants to implement the software – especially with collecting and populating all the necessary leasing data.
+They will need to get help from outside consultants to implement the software – especially with collecting and populating all the necessary leasing data.
 However, developing a lease accounting budget will be challenging as there are few, if any, external benchmarks available to use as a foundation for your estimates.
-The lease accounting standards and no large companies have implemented them yet.
+No large companies have implemented the lease accounting standards yet.

 Below we will talk you through the five major line items that you will need to consider for your lease accounting budget: